 You may have heard about the Ybor City cigar factory, previously the largest in the world, with over 4,000 employees hand rolling over 900,000 cigars every month.
 The area witnessed a revival in recent years, and it now hosts several shops, galleries, restaurants, and cafes.

 Many of the most historic structures in the district are registered on the National Register of Historic Places, including Columbia Restaurant, which was established in 1905 by Cuban immigrant, Casimiro Hern.

 This is a great place to take in a vibrant local culture in the Tampa area.

-Hidden Springs Ale Works
+29. Hidden Springs Ale Works

 Tampa Bay Food Tours

-Journey your way through the Tampa Bay city center while learning about historic landmarks combined with samplings of high-quality cuisine, wine, and craft beer.
+Journey your way through the Tampa Bay city center while learning about historic landmarks and enjoying samplings of high-quality cuisine, wine, and craft beer.

 To experience the coastal Gulf region, enjoy an excursion to neighbouring Dunedin and St. Petersburg.